dkeenan7/LyteFyba/PCB/Readme.txt

 * Deselect everything from the top and bottom documentation layers, and Cutouts text, if necessary.
 * Using the layers tab in the interaction bar, check each layer for items to deselect.
 * Select any tracks that connect selected objects.
 Ctrl-Shift-Clicking is useful here.
-* Context menu on one of the selected objects and select "Group", uncheck "Tight" and give the group the name "Rotatables"
+* Context menu on one of the selected objects and select "Group", uncheck "Tight Group" and give the group the name "Rotatables"

 Rotation Procedure
 ==================
 Ensure all layers are visible, except the two documentation layers and Cutouts text.
 Click in space to deselect all.
 Context menu in space and choose Clear Copper if possible.
-Select SG1.
-Use a horizontal piece of silkscreen "track" away from other tracks, as this will minimise interference from tracks and pour outlines that may otherwise be selected by mistake.
-This component has co-ordinates 0,0 , and is therefore ideal for use as the centre of the rotation.
+Select SG1, e.g. by clicking on one of its pads.
 Context menu on SG1 and choose Group / Select Group.
 Press R twice.
 If the above doesn't work because it no longer rotates about the origin, then manually almost-overlap the blue blobs where the rotatables connect to the non-rotatables, then remember the new dx and dy figures from the bottom of the window to use in a + command from now on.
 Click in space to deselect all.
-Context menu in space and choose Pour Copper.
+Context menu in space and choose Pour Copper (with Remove isolated islands).
 Design check.
+Check for silkscreen on pads and fix any.

 Replication Procedure and Preparing for Manufacture (Squiggle-joined CMUs for prismatic cells)
 ===================================================
-Copy or Save As the .pcb file to a suitable name Select only bottom silkscreen and bottom copper layers.
-Unroute (^U) the blue track connecting R1 with the rest of the printed resistor.
+Copy or Save As the .pcb file to a suitable name Display only bottom silkscreen and bottom copper layers.
+Unroute (^U) the blue track segment to the south of R1. with the rest of the printed resistor.
 Select R1 and delete it.
 Add a new track from the end of the printed resistor to the now unconnected via.
-Ok the warning that his will create one net from Vdd and BypR; this is unavoidable.
+Ok the warning that this will create one net from Vdd and BypR; this is unavoidable.
 Design rule check should still pass.
-Add the *two* new tracks (one is small under the via) to the rotatables group (select them, use contect menu "add to group" and choose the "Rotatables" group).
+If necessary, add the *two* new track segments (one is small under the via) to the Rotatables group (select them, use context menu "add to group", choose the "Rotatables" group, uncheck "Tight Group").
+Display top copper as well.
 Ensure all copper pours have their outline width set to the minimum track width e.g. 0.2 mm.
-Repour all copper.
+Pour all copper (with Remove isolated islands).
 Design check.
 Zoom out.
 Apply the above rotation procedure.
 Clear all copper pours.
 Ensure all layers are visible, except the two documentation layers and Cutouts text.
 Frame select the whole CMU including the squiggle-join cutouts above, but not below.
 Deselect board outline by Ctrl-Shift-click.
 Deselect squiggle-join cutouts below if necessary.
-Keep the oval cutouts and squiggle-join cutouts.
+Keep the oval cutouts and squiggle-join cutouts above.
 Zoom out; leave room below.
 Copy and Paste.
 When the Paste Net dialog comes up, select All No Press shift-"+" and enter 0 into the X field and -46 into the Y field.
 OK Click in space to deselect all
-Delete the locating hole (north west corner) and its keepout circle (a tight group) from the original.
 Apply the rotation procedure again, to the original CMU only, to return it to normal.
 Now is a good time for a design rule check.
+We expect only two errors (Track to track errors: RX- and TY-, RX+ and TY+).
 Make all layers visible, except the two documentation layers and Cutouts text.
 Zoom out; select the two CMUs; deselect outline; copy paste; All No Press shift-"+" and enter X = 0 and Y = 92
 Zoom in near the top of the 4 CMUs
 Select around the top squiggle join; delete
-Remove dangling tracks at top and bottom.
+Delete dangling tracks at top and bottom.
 Deselect all; Context menu in space and Pour copper, if necessary.
 Save.
-Output manufacturing plots: Output / Manufacturing Plots; Select at least one plot (e.g. Cutouts Text), use Layers tab to turn on "Board outline" for this plot.
+Follow the procedure below to generate the manufacturing files.

 Isomerisation Procedure and Preparing for Manufacture (Octagonal CMUs for cylindrical cells)
 ===================================================